Red fairway buoy on the Elbe with a container ship in the background

 Under water

-Playground quality: The Elbschlick in Hamburg is better than its reputation
+Playground quality: The Elbe mud in Hamburg is better than its reputation

-The Elbe hasn't always had the best reputation when it comes to water quality—in the past, many pollutants were discharged into the river.
-In Hamburg, the river's final stop before the North Sea, contaminated sediments accumulated.
+The Elbe hasn’t always had the best reputation when it comes to water quality – in the past, large quantities of pollutants were discharged into the river.
+In Hamburg, the river’s final stop before the North Sea, the contaminated sediments accumulated.
 But times have changed.

 Read more